Breadcrumb

 The most important warning sign for melanoma is any change in size, shape, or colour of a mole or other skin growth, such as a birthmark.
 Watch for changes that occur over a period of weeks to a month.
 The ABCDE system tells you what changes to look for.

-- A is for asymmetry.
+- A for asymmetry.
 One half of the mole or skin growth doesn't match the other half.

-- D is for diameter.
+- D for diameter.
 The mole or skin growth is larger than the size of a pencil eraser.

-- E is for evolution.
+- E for evolution.
 There is a change in the size, shape, symptoms (such as itching or tenderness), surface (especially bleeding), or colour of a mole.

-Melanoma in an existing mole
+Signs of melanoma in an existing mole

 Signs of melanoma in an existing mole include changes in: